February 27th, 2010 (updated June 22nd, 2012)

 Feb 2002: A notorious flip-chart is found by The Sun in a disused Halifax branch in Manchester.
 A handwritten note on the flip-chart advises trainee business bankers to turn away business from “start-ups, taxi drivers, window cleaners, market traders, shops or supermarkets.” (see HBOS gaffe).

 March 2002: Widespread outrage as HBOS appears to lie when seeking to end a long-running dispute over Halifax’s two-tier mortgage rate.
 Halifax agrees to pay £7m in compensation to 30,000 customers but says customers who have not yet complained will be ineligible for compensation, implying they’d be unable to complain to the Financial Ombudsman.
 Halifax claimed the latter arrangement had been confirmed by the ombudsman.
 However the Ombudsman later says this is untrue.
 Yet Halifax refuses to take the misinformation off its website.
-“Shameful”, “Pitiful”, “Bizarre”, “Penny pinching, “Descended to the gutter”, are just some of the phrases used to describe HBOS’s bizarre behaviour (see Money Box Transcript).
+“Shameful”, “Pitiful”, “Bizarre”, “Penny pinching, “Descended to the gutter”, are just some of the phrases used to describe HBOS’s behaviour (see transcript of BBC Radio 4’s Money Box 9 March 2002).

 Sept 2002: Launching an aggressive push to persuade current account holders to switch to HBOS, the bank’s chief spokesman Shane O’Riordain, says: “We do aim to be a member of the big four club, but we have no intention of being a well-behaved member.” (see HBOS taunts Big Four).